 The date was chosen to acknowledge the birth in 1927 of Jean-Georges Noverre, a pioneer of modern ballet.
-A French dancer and choreographer, sometimes referred to as the ‘Shakespeare of dance’, is considered to be the creator of ballet d’action, the precursor to narrative ballets.
+A French dancer and choreographer, sometimes referred to as the ‘Shakespeare of dance’, is considered to be the creator of ballet d’action.
+This was the precursor to narrative ballets.

 How is International Dance Day celebrated?

 Throughout its history, International Dance Day has been denoted by a written address by a prominent dance person.
-These addresses are inspirational as well as being aspirational.
+These addresses are inspirational.

 Each of the addresses highlights the impact of dance and its importance in our world.
 Some of the dancers who have been invited to contribute include Trish Brown (2017), Akram Khan (2009), Kathryn Dunham (2002), Stephen Page (20014), Maguy Marin (1993), and Robert Joffery (1995).